benjaminxscott/goingpostal/README.md

 6. pipe that list to make-rtf.pl, like
 > ./make-rtf.pl < files.in
 NOTE: files are created in ./rtf/ by default
-TODO redirect stderr
-TODO add cmd line option to specify output dir
+TODO add cmd line option to specify output dir / redir stderr
 7. cd to 'fakefiles' in cmd.exe
 8. run >perl rtfsave.pl rtf\[filename]
 NOTE: silent output means no error